xjodoin/gptchangelog/README.md

 git clone https://github.com/xjodoin/gptchangelog.git
 cd gptchangelog
-uv sync --dev --extra docs --extra release source .venv/bin/activate  # On Windows: .venv\Scripts\activate uv run gptchangelog generate --dry-run
+uv sync --dev --extra docs --extra release uv run gptchangelog config init  # optional: seeds local config uv run gptchangelog generate --dry-run
 ```

-`uv sync` creates a managed virtual environment with the editable package and all tooling needed for docs, testing, and releases.
+`uv sync` creates a managed virtual environment with the editable package and all tooling needed for docs, testing, and releases. `uv run ...` executes commands inside that environment, so there is no need to activate the virtualenv manually.

 ## License